Our Homeland Movement: Education

-In education, their goal is to modernize the curriculum and reduce the amount of current curriculum.
-They believe that IT, English and physical education should be given priority.
+In education, the goal of Our Homeland Movement is to modernize the curriculum and reduce the amount of current curriculum.
+The party believes that IT, English, and physical education should be given priority.
 In addition, they consider the nationalist education of young Hungarians and their education for family life to be important.
-They support the creation of Christian and nationalist children's movements, such as the Levente Movement.
+They support the creation of Christian and nationalist children's movements, such as Levente.
 In the summer of 2023, they started such camps in several settlements of the country.
-The party supports the segregation of Hungarian and Roma pupils in educational institutions.
-However, according to the party's official position, students would be segregated based on their behavior rather than their nationality.
+The party supports the segregation of Hungarian and Roma pupils in educational institutions; however, according to the party's official position, students would be segregated based on their behavior rather than their nationality.